 Progressive hydrocephalus can be treated with the surgical procedure known as a shunt.
 A pathway is created that leads from the inside of the skull to some other part of the body (usually the abdomen) where the cerebrospinal fluid can be safely drained and reabsorbed.
 This procedure is often lifesaving for a child.
 As they get older, some children with spina bifida may no longer need their shunt, but it's impossible to tell which children, so shunts are usually left in place indefinitely.
 Shunts carry a risk of serious infection or blockage, however, and for adults with spina bifida, shunt complications are among the leading causes of death, along with kidney failure.

 Most people with spina bifida make it to adulthood, but few live to a ripe old age.
-Things have improved dramatically over the past 20 or 30 years, when spina bifida was usually fatal in childhood.
+Things have improved dramatically over the past few decades, when spina bifida was usually fatal in childhood.
 Although the quality of life for people with spina bifida is better now, a real cure for this condition still seems a very long way off.
 Prevention remains the key.

 Since 1998, certain foods in Canada have been fortified with folic acid.
 This fortification of commercial food provides about 0.1 mg a day in the average diet, enough to reduce neural tube defects but not enough to provide the maximum protection possible.
 If a woman is thinking of getting pregnant, she should immediately start taking 0.4 mg daily.
 Folic acid is the most important of all vitamins for a healthy pregnancy.